SUP Safety (2020)

 2) PFD (personal flotation device)

-There are a couple of things to keep in mind when it comes to PFD (personal flotation device) as well, yet another SUP safety measure.
-For starters: when to NOT use a PFD?
-I’ve read a lot about this and the recurring advice is to not use it when surfing as you need to duck the waves from time to time.
-Doing that with a PFD might cause you a lot of trouble for many reasons, to put it lightly.
-But when to use a PFD then?
+PFD (personal flotation device), yet another SUP safety measure, but when to wear it?
 Basically all the time, even if it’s for the sake of getting used to it.
 It’ll show an example to kids and beginners alike.
 Mandatory when paddleboarding on moving waters, for your own sake.